badal-io/airflow2-local-ci-cd/README.md

   - 2.4.6 &nbsp; Once installed, launch `Docker Desktop`, go to <strong> Settings --> Resources --> WSL INTEGRATION and toggle "Ubuntu".
 Once done, click the "Apply & Restart" button  </strong>

-  - 2.4.7 &nbsp; Open a comamnd line in Windows (CMD) and excute the following command to make sure that Ubuntu has been set as a default WSL:
+  - 2.4.7 &nbsp; Open a command line in Windows (CMD) and execute the following command to make sure that Ubuntu has been set as a default WSL:

         wsl --setdefault Ubuntu